BSc Microbiology: Career Path

 • Developing new methods and techniques: Microbiologists may also be responsible for developing new methods and techniques for studying microorganisms and identifying new ways to control or exploit them.

-• Advising on policy and regulations: Microbiologists may also be involved in advising on public health policies, regulations, and guidelines related to controlling the spread of infectious diseases.
+• Advising on policy and regulations: Microbiologists may also advise on public health policies, regulations, and guidelines related to controlling the spread of infectious diseases.

-• Supervising laboratory staff: Microbiologists may also be responsible for supervising and training laboratory staff, including technicians and students, in laboratory techniques and protocols.
+• Supervising laboratory staff: Microbiologists may also supervise and train laboratory staff, including technicians and students, in laboratory techniques and protocols.

-• Keeping up to date with developments in the field: Microbiologists should also stay current with new developments and research in the field of microbiology through reading scientific journals, attending conferences, and participating in professional organizations.
+• Keeping up to date with developments in the field: Microbiologists should also stay current with new developments and research by reading scientific journals, attending conferences, and participating in professional organizations.

 Career Options